mahmed90851/EasyShopBackend/README.md

 ### Phase 1

-In this phase, the main focus was on implementing the following functionalities:
+In this phase, the main focus was on implementing the following methods:

 #### MySqlCategoryDao